iron-io/docs-deprecated/_posts/2012-06-13-solutions-notifications.md

 ---

 Sending notifications is a required part of almost any application or service.
-Whether it's sending email verification emails, texting users, sending out a newsletter, emailing usage data, or even a more complicated use case, it's important for you to keep in communication with your users.
+Whether it's sending verification emails, texting users, sending out a newsletter, emailing usage data, or even a more complicated use case, it's important for you to keep in communication with your users.